afni/afni/doc/SphinxDocs/FATCAT/FATCAT_All.rst

 .. note:: This documentation aims to be a complement to the programs'
           helpfiles and demo scripts.
-It is written in a different style, hopefully taking advantage of the ability to include graphics and images to clarify points and make examples.
+It is written in a different style, hopefully taking advantage of the ability to include graphics and images to clarify \{e,al,il\}lusive points and to make examples.
 If there are any suggestions to increase clarity, to include further examples or to fix tyypographic errors, please notify the authors.

 |